NativeScript/docs-v7/docs/ui/theme.md

 ### Font

-The NativeScript core theme does not change the base font family you use to develop your apps, however, the theme does provide a series of font-related class names.
+The NativeScript core theme does not change the base font family you use to develop your apps; however, the theme does provide a series of font-related class names.

 * `font-weight-normal`: A class name to display a font in its normal `font-weight`.